 Enhancement tint lenses have a translucent tint to enhance your natural eye color.
 These tints are slightly darker than a visibility tint.

 Color tint lenses are darker, opaque, and change the color of your eyes.
 Specialty colors include amethyst, violet, and green.

 Remember, colored contact lenses are a medical device just like clear lenses and you should only get them from eye care professionals.
 Never share colored contact lenses with anyone.
 Clean and care for them just as you would any prescription contact lens.

 As the name suggests, these lenses are more rigid than soft contacts.
 Made from silicone materials, rigid gas-permeable lenses let oxygen pass through them to your cornea.

 Benefits.
 You may have clearer vision with rigid gas-permeable contacts than with soft lenses.
+They correct substantial astigmatism.
 They are easy to take care of and are extremely durable.
-You can get an extended wear type.

 Disadvantages.
 It tends to take longer to get used to the feel of rigid gas-permeable lenses than soft contact lenses.
 For maximum comfort, wear rigid gas-permeable lenses every day.

 If you are severely nearsighted or are nearsighted and have astigmatism, you may get the best vision correction from gas-permeable lenses.
 But, you may decide -- as others have -- that you’ll be satisfied with good, rather than optimal, vision correction and choose soft lenses, which are generally more comfortable.

 There are many bifocal contact lens options.
 You need a professional fitting and evaluation to determine which bifocal design is best for your needs.